Master of Creative Arts Therapy

 - a 3-minute improvisation to camera (dance or drama).
-This is a brief video recording of yourself (no more than three minutes) in which you use improvised movement (dance movement) or improved performance (drama) to introduce yourself.
+This is a brief video recording of yourself in which you use improvised movement (dance movement) or improved performance (drama) to introduce yourself.
 This is an opportunity to demonstrate your capacity to utilise creative and embodied processes.

-Three referee's reports are required to be submitted on your behalf: one character reference, one academic reference, and one from a person who can attest to the applicant’s dance movement or dramatic ability.
-You will be required to enter the details of your referees and then request their response in support of you.
-Please check in with your referees and inform them to expect contact.
+- two professional referees.
+This can be a character reference, an academic reference, and/or one from a person who can attest to your dance movement or dramatic ability.
 Referees should have known the applicant for at least one year and be willing to fill out a short questionnaire.